sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 - mark those remaining entries as *ok*
 - mark those remaining entries as *not reviewed*

+> [!warning]
+>
+> SQL server database limitation: when using a SQL Server database (on-premise installation, self-managed k8s and SaaS are not concerned here), you cannot revoke more than 2000 entries at the “Finalize exam” stage.
+In that case, *not reviewed* has to be selected.

 In our case we will mark them as *not reviewed* even though we **know** that it will correspond to a review failure, and add a comment to:

 ![](./media/IAP178-bis.png)